PhD Candidate English and Comparative Literary Studies

 While my PhD project focusses on McCarthy, other interests include authors such as Chuck Palahniuk, Don DeLillo, and J.G.
 Ballard, whose work I have previously read through continental philosophy and techno-culture criticism.

 My upcoming research project will be in critical theory.
-I plan to work on the notion of the body and aesthetic eugenics, an socio-cultural approach to social mobility and an expansion of what Robbie Shilliam calls the 'undeserving' class.
+I plan to work on the notion of the body and aesthetic eugenics, a socio-political approach to social mobility and an expansion of what Robbie Shilliam calls the 'undeserving' class.

 I have presented papers on "Cormac McCarthy's Topology of Violence" at the Borders and Landscapes Conference at the University of Western Sydney in July 2014 and the Crossroads and Transgressions: Cormac McCarthy Between Worlds Conference in Berlin in July 2016 on the subject of "'A delegation of human ruin': Reading the Body in Cormac McCarthy's Work".
 In 2017, I spoke at the Nordic Association for American Studies (NAAS) biannual conference in Odense, Denmark, at the International Society for Cultural History (ISCH) annual conference in Umeå, Sweden, and The Cormac McCarthy Society Conference in Austin, Texas.
 All papers were held on Cormac McCarthy's work.
 More recently I have spoken about the "American Weird" in Germany, as well as "class and resistance" on two occasions, both at my home university.